electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/dimensions/_index.md

 ---
 title: Audi e-tron dimensions
 linktitle: Dimensions
-description: Here you find all dimmensions for the Audi e-tron and Audi e-tron sportback.
+description: Here you find all dimensions for the Audi e-tron and Audi e-tron Sportback.
 Width, height, depth, +++
 weight: 3
 ---